spacetelescope/PASTIS/README.md

 Jupyter notebooks:
 -----------------

 The directory "Jupyter Notebooks" contains a suite of notebooks that test and explain each part of the code step by step.
-Their numbering refers mostly to the order they were generated in and for easier identification.
+Their numbering refers to the order they were generated in and exist mostly for easier identification.

 -------
 Caveats:
 -------

-PASTIS was developped for high-contrast, low-aberrations regimes and was first validated on an ATLAST geometry in Leboulleux et al. (2018).
-It's application to JWST is supposed to 1) translate the original IDL code into Python and 2) validate the model on a different telescope setup.
-This is not fully done yet and we can not guarantee that everything is working correctly.
+PASTIS was developped for high-contrast, low-aberration regimes and was first validated on an ATLAST geometry in Leboulleux et al. (2018).
+Its application to JWST is supposed to 1) translate the original IDL code into Python and 2) validate the model on a different telescope setup.
+This is not fully done yet.